Differential symmetry breaking operators. I-Genreal theory and F-method. II-Rankin-Cohen Operators for Symmetric Pairs: Normal derivatives versus intertwining operators

 \section{Normal derivatives versus intertwining operators}

-Suppose we are in the setting of Section \ref{subsec:4.2}, namely, $G^\tau/K^\tau$ is a subsymmetric space of the Hermitian symmetric space $G/K$.
-Then we can consider the Taylor expansion of any holomorphic function (section) on $G/K$ along the normal direction by using the Borel embedding.
-This idea was used earlier by Martens, Jakobsen and Vergne \cite{Mart,JV} for filtered modules to find abstract branching laws.
+Let $G'/K'$ be a subsymmetric space of the Hermitian symmetric space $G/K$ as in Section \ref{sec:subHerm}.
+Consider the Taylor expansion of any holomorphic function (section) on $G/K$ with respect to the normal direction.
+Then the coefficients give rise to holomorphic sections of a family of vector bundles over the submanifold $G'/K'$.
+This idea was used earlier by Jakobsen and Vergne \cite{JV}, and by the first author \cite{K08} for filtered modules to find \emph{abstract} branching laws.

-However, it should be noted that normal derivatives do not always give rise to intertwining operators.
-In this section we clarify the reason and give a classification of all pairs ($\mathfrak g(\R), \mathfrak g(\R)^\tau$) of split rank one for which it happens.
+However, it should be noted that normal derivatives do not always give rise to symmetry breaking operators.
+In this section we clarify the reason in the general setting, and then give a classification of all irreducible symmetric pairs ($\mathfrak g(\R), \mathfrak g(\R)^\tau$) of split rank one for which it happens.